Mrababa/MotorReporting/README.md

 The PDF is created in the same directory as the input file.
 For CSV inputs simply point the command at the `.csv` file.

+### Running from an IDE

+If you prefer to run the application from your IDE, use the `com.example.motorreporting.MotorReportingMain` class.
+Supply the input file name (for example `quotes_sample.csv`) as the program argument and the application will resolve it relative to the bundled `source data` directory.

+### Sample data

+A sample CSV file is included at `source data/quotes_sample.csv` so you can generate a report without providing your own data.

 ## Output

 The PDF report includes: